jplindgren/blog/content/about/_index.md

 featured_image: '/images/Neurons-in-the-brain.jpg'
 ---

 Hi!
-I am a Brazilian developer and I love coding.
-Not only professionally, but by hobby.
-Feel free to contact at me github, facebook or via email <joaopozo@gmail.com>.
+I am a Brazilian .net developer and I love to explore new languages and solutions.
+Feel free to contact me on twitter, github, facebook or via email <joaopozo@gmail.com>.